reverendbedford/neml2/README.md

 ### Nuclear Engineering Material model Library, version 2

-NEML2 is an offshoort of [NEML](https://github.com/Argonne-National-Laboratory/neml), an earlier constitutive modeling code developed at Argonne National Laboratory.
+NEML2 is an offshoot of [NEML](https://github.com/Argonne-National-Laboratory/neml), an earlier constitutive modeling code developed at Argonne National Laboratory.
 Like NEML, NEML2 provides a flexible, modular way to build constitutive models from smaller blocks.
 Unlike NEML, NEML2 vectorizes the constitutive update to efficiently run on GPUs.
 NEML2 is built on top of [pytorch](https://pytorch.org/cppdocs/) to provide GPU support, but this also means that NEML2 models have all the features of a pytorch module.
 So, for example, users can take derivatives of the model